gregr/dbKanren/README.md

       AND
       B does not have any attributes-satisfied that A does not have

-* maybe remove mandatory names for program-defined relations?
-  * anonymous relations `(relation ...)` just provide a blank name by default
-  * can `set-relation-name!` to provide a name if desired
-  * materialized relations can default to using the name stored on disk
-  * use racket's `procedure-rename` for better pretty-printing?

-* define tables that use column-oriented layout

-* metadata.scm protocol versioning for automatic update/migration

-* floating point numbers are not valid terms
-  * reordering operations endangers soundness
-  * detect float literals when doing so won't hurt performance

-* how do we express columns of suffix type?
-  * it would have this representation type: `#(suffix count len)`
-  * but it would use a different comparison operator

-* dynamically-scoped config system (use parameters) to provide defaults
-  * logging (levels, output locations, and verbosity (what also gets printed))
-    * e.g., warnings, materialization progress
-  * error-handling mechanism (halt, warn/log, or interact)
-    * e.g., materialized relation already exists
-  * buffer-size for sorter
-  * base-path for storage
-  * mk search strategy

 * remaining loose ends necessary for full expressiveness
   * fixed point computation
   * strategy w/ flexible goal ordering
   * these are defined in the "evaluation" section below

+* how do we express columns of suffix type?
+  * it would have this representation type: `#(suffix count len)`
+  * but it would use a different comparison operator

 * relation compilation to remove interpretive overhead
   * mode analysis